daelsepara/PixelFilter/README.md

 # Image formats

 You can load PNG, XPM, GIF, JPG, BMP, ICO, TIFF, ICNS, and PGM files while only you can only save the image in PNG, JPG, BMP, ICO, and TIFF formats.

+# Platform

+PixelFilter software has been tested on Linux and OSX platforms.
+On Linux platforms, please place the share libraries inside the folder where the main executable is located.